DSC-UIUC/rbay-backend/README.md

           },
           {...}
         ],
-      "profile" : [  // fields will change depending on if profile is a teacher or student {
+      "profiles" : [  // fields will change depending on if profile is a teacher or student {
             "about_me" : [string],
             "picture": [string],